eaglesky/system-design/typeahead.md

 		+ For a term that's searched 1000 times, we might end up logging only once or even zero times.

 ## Questions
 * How to include the recent popular words that have not showed up more than previous popular words?
+  Maybe multiply the actual counts by a weight and the compare it with the weighted counts in the trie?